venilnoronha/docker-volume-vsphere/docs/user-guide/install.md

 ## Installation on Windows Docker Hosts

-vDVS plugin can be installed on Windows Server 2016/Windows 10 VMs using the PowerShell installer.
+vSphere Storage for Docker can be installed on Windows Server 2016/Windows 10 VMs using the PowerShell installer.
 You will need Docker EE/Docker for Windows version **1.13/17.03 or above** (with Windows containers mode enabled) on the VM.

 First, start an instance of PowerShell with the "Run as administrator" option.